Daouda Peeters

 Born in Guinea, Peeters holds Belgian citizenship and has represented Belgium internationally at youth level since 2015.

 Club career

 Juventus

 Peeters made his Serie A debut, as well as his senior Juventus debut, in a 2–0 away defeat to Cagliari on 29 July 2020.
 He also became the first Belgian player to play for Juventus.

 Loan to Standard Liège

 On 19 August 2021, Peeters was loaned to Belgian side Standard Liège.
 On 4 November, he was diagnosed a neuropathy.
+In March 2023, he returned training with Juventus Next Gen, after his loan spell in Belgium.
+On 2 April, he received his first call up after the injury.
+During the last weeks of the season, he started training with the team.

+Loan to Südtirol

+On 7 July 2023, he joined Südtirol on loan.

+Las Vegas Lights

+On 19 February 2025, Peeters signed a two-year contract with Las Vegas Lights in the USL Championship.